kyeno/gemlink/doc/amqp.md

 ## Prerequisites

-The AMQP feature in Snowgem requires [Qpid Proton](https://qpid.apache.org/proton/) version 0.17 or newer, which you will need to install if you are not using the depends system.
-Typically, it is packaged by distributions as something like *libqpid-proton*.
-The C++ wrapper for AMQP *is* required.
+The AMQP feature in Gemlink requires [Qpid Proton](https://qpid.apache.org/proton/) version 0.17 or newer, which you will need to install if you are not using the depends system.
+Typically, it is packaged by distributions as something like _libqpid-proton_.
+The C++ wrapper for AMQP _is_ required.

-In order to run the example Python client scripts in contrib/ one must also install *python-qpid-proton*, though this is not necessary for daemon operation.
+In order to run the example Python client scripts in contrib/ one must also install _python-qpid-proton_, though this is not necessary for daemon operation.

 ## Enabling

 By default, the AMQP feature is automatically compiled in if the necessary prerequisites are found.
-To disable, use --disable-proton during the *configure* step of building snowgemd:
+To disable, use --disable-proton during the _configure_ step of building gemlinkd:

     $ ./configure --disable-proton (other options)